Appearance

 What Scout can help with

-- Answer questions about frameworks, requirements, controls, evidence, and risks in your project.
+- Answer questions about frameworks, requirements, controls, evidence, risks, and tests in your project.

 - Identify what's missing for audit readiness (for example, which controls still need evidence).